mdreza1472/kafka-projects/kafka-producer-example/README.md

   - **sendMessageToTopic**: Sends a string message to Kafka topic `rezatechie-demo-3`.
   - **sendEventsToTopic**: Sends a `Customer` object to Kafka topic `rezatechie2`.
   - Uses `KafkaTemplate` to send messages asynchronously with `CompletableFuture`.

 ---

-### Summary

-This application allows sending both string messages and customer data to Kafka topics using Spring Boot.
-The configuration, controller, DTO, and service classes work together to ensure efficient communication with Kafka.

----